-Additional 1158-120 Fan Timer Control information is in Appendix B, Wiring Diagrams.
+Additional ST9103 Fan Timer Control information is in Appendix A, Tables, and in Appendix B, Wiring Diagrams.

 HUMIDIFIER

 A humidifier is an optional accessory available through most heating supplies outlets.
 Installation should be carried out in accordance with the humidifier manufacturer's installation instructions.
 Water or water droplets from the humidifier should not be allowed to come into contact with the furnace heat exchanger.
 Do not use direct drive motor connections as a source of power for 120 VAC humidifiers and humidifier transformers.